Team-G4/g4-backend/ENDPOINTS.md

 #### Returns (JSON)
 * `successful` - Boolean - `true` if the operation was successful and the account has been created, `false` if not
 * `uuid` - String - the player's UUID
-* `accessToken` - String - the access token required to perform write operations
+* `accesstoken` - String - the access token required to perform write operations

 ### `POST` /userLogin
 Checks the validity of the credentials and provides a new access token if they are valid.